 Winter evenings can sometimes have a bit of a chill in The Big Island, with temperatures dipping down to an average of 65°F. So a light jacket or sweater is useful.
 The rainy season is October through April, so pack your umbrella and a patient smile.
 The weather stays warm when it rains, so not many people wear rain jackets or boots.
 You’ll still see flip flops all around.

-When planning your packing list for Hawaii, choose breezy tops and casual shorts or capris.
+When planning what to pack for Hawaii, choose breezy tops and casual shorts or capris.
 Swimsuits with cover-ups are perfectly fine for daytime wear beachside.

 For dinner or luaus in the evenings, wear a pretty top with capris or casual skirts will be perfect for what to wear in Hawaii.
 If you’re a dress girl, go all out!
 Hawaii is the perfect destination for lovely summer dresses like these.
 Trade your basic t-shirt for a nice blouse.

-And don’t worry–if you forget to add an item to your packing list for Hawaii, you can find Walmart and Costco on each of the 4 major islands to purchase anything you’re missing or if you want to stock up on essentials.
+And don’t worry–if you forget to add an item to your Hawaii packing list, you can find Walmart and Costco on each of the 4 major islands to purchase anything you’re missing or if you want to stock up on essentials.